mnemnion/loon/notes/clua/syntax.md

 `< >` is reserved syntax, intended for type annotation.

-`\ /` is reserved syntax.
+`\ /` destructures the enclosed element.
 Note that the backslash begins, and the slash ends, a pairing. `\o/`

-It may be the case that `\ /` are moved to the unary group.
-They will be a syntax error until I sort that out.

 ## Atomic Tokens